-OVERVIEW: This funder supports 13 counties in Texas and four border counties in Oklahoma.
+OVERVIEW: The Wichita Falls Area Community Foundation supports 13 counties in Texas and four border counties in Oklahoma.
 Broad interests are arts and culture, education, environment, historic preservation, health, and human services.

 FUNDING AREAS: Arts and culture, education, environment, historic preservation, health, human services